13 Bizarre Things You Never Knew About Your Own Voice

 Your larynx is much more than just a noise-making organ.
 Check out these fun facts about the voice box and what your tone gives away about you.

 Airplane chatter can cause damage

-If you talk or sing for a living, you may want to avoid chatting on flights as much as possible.
-Gregory Postma, MD, ENT physician and director and vice chairman of the Augusta University Center for Voice Swallowing Disorders, says air on planes has about 8 to 12 percent humidity, which is about as dry as the Arizona desert.
+If you talk or sing for a living—or you just want to avoid losing your voice—you may want to avoid chatting on flights as much as possible.
+Gregory Postma, MD, ENT physician and director and vice chairman of the Augusta University Center for Voice Swallowing Disorders, says air on planes has about 8 to 12% humidity, which is about as dry as the Arizona desert.
 Air with very little moisture is tough on the vocal cords, so keeping talking to a minimum could help protect your voice.

 You could be a voice professional

 Would your job be significantly harder or impossible to do if you lost your voice?
 Then you might be considered a professional voice user.
 According to a study by Robert T. Sataloff, MD, professor and chair of otolaryngology at Drexel University, a professional voice user is someone whose ability to earn a living is impacted negatively by the loss of vocal quality and endurance.
 Most people think this label is only for singers, actors, and broadcast personalities, but it also extends to teachers, receptionists, telemarketers, salespeople, and other professions.

 You may be tempted to whisper to conserve your voice if you have laryngitis or a sore throat, but that could actually damage your pipes even more.
 “We advise people not to whisper as whispering is, in fact, harder on your voice than speaking in a normal tone,” said Dr. Postma.
 It’s better to use your voice gently and quietly versus forcing your vocal cords to squeeze together tightly through whispering.

 Take Care of Your Voice: Why You Sound Hoarse (Or Old) and What to Do About It